TRAIN HARD

 AR platforms are the “go-to” choice for shooters competing at the local and national level in events including 3 Gun and USPSA.

-Most competition shooting (where the RedCat can be an advantage) is a balance between speed and accuracy.
-Each stage is timed and the object is to hit the combination of targets as fast as possible.
+Competition shooting is a balance between speed and accuracy.
+Each stage is timed—and the object is to hit a combination of targets as fast as possible.
+Dry fire training is an essential component of training if you want to be competitive…and training with the RedCat can be a tremendous advantage.

-Always thoroughly review the rules for each competition.
-They are set up with safety in mind and failure to follow them will result in stiff penalties that may include immediate disqualification from the event.
+CAUTION: Attention to retail is critical in competition.
+Failure to account for the specific rules of the competition will result in stiff penalties that may include immediate disqualification from the match.
 Reading and understanding the rules will also reveal techniques you can practice and use to your advantage in competition.

 PURPOSE: Learn to balance speed and accuracy in a more complex stage.